Redot-Engine/redot-docs/contributing/workflow/bug_triage_guidelines.rst

 Labels
 ~~~~~~

-The following labels are currently defined in the Godot repository:
+The following labels are currently defined in the redot repository:

 **Categories:**